DanielStolt/le_log4net/README.md

     hostname/logname.log

-If you would rather create a host and log from your command line instead of the Logentries UI,
+If you would rather create a host and log  file from your command line instead of the Logentries UI,

 you can use the following program: